tfatykhov/WinkRedNode/Flows/Bluemix/README.md

 in order to retrieve proper data please make sure to pass http header in freeboard Authorization: "Bearer "+"value of FREEBOARD_TOKEN" (one that you set during bluemix configuration) outbound webservice is accessible via "your node red host"/red/getGlobalDataJson
 <img src="../../images/Freeboard/Add%20authorization%20header.png"></img>

+ -- updates after proper deployment system can generate sample dashboard automatically: navigate to "your_host"/freeboard/winkboard to check it.